 If a touch screen doesn’t appeal to you, or your car’s radio chassis isn’t large enough to support one, the Kenwood KMM-BT328U is one of the best car stereo options.
 The Kenwood comes with Pandora, Spotify, and Amazon’s Alexa compatibility, as well as standard Bluetooth connectivity for audio streaming and hands-free calls.

-Audio is where this Kenwood model shines.
+Audio playback is where this Kenwood model shines.
 It’s equipped with a 13-band equalizer and Digital Time Alignment, so you can fine-tune your stereo system’s sound across the vehicle.
 Customers have access to more control over the stereo with a downloadable mobile app that works as a remote control.
 Kenwood also sells a physical remote separately.

 One drawback is that this Kenwood can’t support video, so if you’re looking for something to work with a backup camera, this isn’t for you.
 The same is true if you want visible GPS information.